 Once Dr. Few has sculpted the underlying structure of the nose to your desired shape, nasal skin and tissue is redraped and incisions are closed.
 Additional incisions may be placed in the natural creases of the nostrils to alter their size.

-Following your rhinoplasty in Chicago, splints will support your nose for about a week while it begins to heal.
+Following your Chicago rhinoplasty, splints will support your nose for about a week while it begins to heal.
 While initial swelling subsides within a few weeks, it may take up to a year or more to see your final results.
 The healing process also depends on the type of procedure or combination of procedures you have and your individual ability to heal.
 Dr. Few is happy to answer any questions you have about your results.

 “Rhino” is Latin for nose and “plasty” means to shape or form.
 Rhinoplasty changes the shape of the nose to better conform to the face, correct a breathing problem, or to create a more attractive, nose shape or size.